Posted on Tuesday, 28th August 2012 by Andrew Richardson

 The following season he went on to do even better!
 He was one of the most gifted finishers the English game has produced.
 He grew up as an Everton fan.
 At 26 was sold to Leeds and his career started on a downward spiral.
 I also remember a 17 year old Michael Owen scoring a consolation goal for Liverpool against Wimbledon, on his debut; the night we won the title.
 This superstar footballer who was going to break all the records at club and international level.
 He too grew up as an Everton fan and at 26 he suffered a horrific knee injury playing for England and never recovered.
 His career has gone downhill ever since.

-Now I know that age and boyhood allegiances are tedious links, but at 16 years old Wayne was billed as the greatest England player of all time.
+Now I know that age and boyhood allegiances are tedious links, but at 16 years old Wayne Rooney was billed as the greatest England player of all time.
 Has he really fulfilled that potential?
 Would someone outside of England safely put him in the top 25 players in Europe?
 Let alone top 3.

 He was tearing reserve teams apart up and down the country before that, and scored that wonder goal at 16 years against arguably Arséne Wenger’s greatest assembled side.
 He soon made his England debut and was fearless in the most hostile of environments such as Istanbul.
 He became on the most expensive teenager in football history on the back of a fantastic Euro 2004, cruelly ended by a broken metatarsal which has haunted him ever since.